santdev404/challengeDiag/README.md

 - Fill out the form with the disease information.
 - Click schedule button (the consultation is scheduled automatically once the consultation is saved).
 - Once the consultation is saved the view will show the schedule data.

+## Database configuration
+In order to install the database is require to update the credentials inside database.yml